 - Use warm (not hot) water for cleaning.
 Pat dry, don't rub.

-- Eliminate any newly added cosmetics or lotions.
+- Stop using any recently added cosmetics or lotions.

 - Leave the affected area exposed to the air as much as possible.

-- Try calamine medicated lotion for poison ivy, oak, or sumac as well as other types of contact dermatitis.
+- Try calamine medicated lotion for poison ivy, oak, or sumac, as well as for other types of contact dermatitis.